qualityshepherd/protractor-jasmine2-html-reporter/README.md

 # protractor-jasmine2-html-reporter
 [![npm version](https://badge.fury.io/js/protractor-jasmine2-html-reporter.svg)](http://badge.fury.io/js/protractor-jasmine2-html-reporter)

+## Differences in this version
+* added `retainScreenshots: true` to retain screenshots on subsequent test runs.
+Otherwise these get overwritten each run, which isn't great if you want historical reports.
+* added support for [sharded test runs](https://github.com/angular/protractor/blob/master/lib/config.ts).
+So if you shard your tests, instead of reported after _each file_ (which who wants that?), it will append the result file, instead of overwriting, and thus, have the same behavior for non-sharded tests.
+Thanks to `aditya reddy` for this!

 HTML reporter for Jasmine2 and Protractor that will include screenshots of each test if you want.
 This work is inspired by:
 * [Protractor Jasmine 2 Screenshot Reporter](https://github.com/mlison/protractor-jasmine2-screenshot-reporter) from [@mslison](https://github.com/mlison)